-Saturday, 25 June 2011
+Saturday 25 June 2011

-Limoux never seems to quite get it together for this countrywide festival, the shop owners were trying their best to get things moving with people dotted around strumming guitars, but I got the feeling there would have been more interest if it had been some sort of eating festival.
-I could be wrong as we had to leave soon after, maybe it was pretty damned hot later, I think not however as a near tropical rain torrent announced its presence in the early evening.
+Limoux never seems to quite get it together for this countrywide festival; the shop owners were trying their best to get things moving with people dotted around strumming guitars, but I got the feeling there would have been more interest if it had been some sort of eating festival.
+I could be wrong as we had to leave soon after; maybe it was pretty damned hot later . . .
+I think not however as a near-tropical rain torrent announced its presence in the early evening.

 Better luck next year.

-Tuesday, 21 June 2011
+Tuesday 21 June 2011

-So if anyone has an old renault 4/5 citroen ami/ ford capri/anything else interesting, let me know.
+So, if anyone has an old Renault 4/5 Citroen Ami/ Ford Capri/anything else interesting, let me know.

-On a serious note...I went and bought a bike helmet this morning as I intend to get out more on my wonderful shell suit coloured vide.G bike.
-This was prompted by of horrid piece of news from my godmother.
-One of her friends died from a head wound after falling off her bike while just 'nipping to the shops' makes one think.. . .
+On a serious note, I went and bought a bike helmet this morning as I intend to get out more on my wonderful shell-suit coloured vide.Grenier bike.
+This was prompted by an awful piece of news from my godmother.
+One of her friends died from a head wound after falling off her bike while just 'nipping to the shops' makes one think . . .

-Friday, 10 June 2011
+Friday 10 June 2011

-Good old Douglas Adams wherever he is, somewhere exciting I hope... fellow H.H.G.T.T universe fans will remember the famous words on the cover of 'the book' (not the bible) mind you if it had 'don't panic' printed on the front it might get a bigger readership these days . . ..I often think of that phrase and many others from his writings, and I think I might finally know 'where my towel is' so to speak.
+Fellow H.H.G.T.T universe fans will remember the famous words on the cover of 'the book' (not the bible) mind you, if it did have, 'don't panic' printed on the front it might get a bigger readership these days . . .
+I often recall that phrase and many others from his writings, and I think I might finally know 'where my towel is' so to speak.

 Had a bit of a revelation the other day re stress.
-We were in a fairly think and muddy patch of it.
-Art trail and all associated music events etc, dog with broken leg, mother staying, all normal work to juggle etc. There was added stress to do with who had put what where, and why was this lost etc etc. I started to get a niggly jaw sensation which was the build up to a lot of horrid neuralgic pain I had before.
-My body was saying 'bloody well calm down' basically...so I did.
+We were in a fairly thick and muddy patch of it.
+Art trail and all associated music events etc, dog with broken leg, mother staying, all normal work to juggle etc. There was added stress to do with 'who had put what where', and 'why was this lost' etc, etc.

 Have done a lot of cogitating over the last few days about what we call stress, what use is it etc, then I read an article which really did put all our stupid ideas about how much pressure we are under into context.

 There are people living in the jewelry quarter of Calcutta who spend all their waking hours (including kids) sorting through buckets of other peoples excrement in the sewers to find (if they are lucky) some tiny fragments of gold they can sell back to the manufacturers in order to keep themselves and their families alive.

-The point is, must stop rambling, if one tackles the same amount without adding stress into the mix it works better.
-A bit of adrenalin is good, keeps the mind focused, angst and worry just muddles everything.
+The point is - must stop rambling - if one tackles the same amount without adding stress into the mix it works better.
+A bit of adrenalin is good, keeps the mind focused; angst and worry just muddles everything.

 So I have been for a week now, not stressed.
 I am less cross with the boy, I let more stuff wash over me and don't soak up other peoples stress and turn it into guilt.
 I feel better, people are saying I look loads better, I seem to have lost several frown lines.
 Nothing else in my life has changed, I'm just trying it without adding my own self imposed stress baggage.

-Tuesday, 7 June 2011
+Tuesday 7 June 2011

-WELL DONE Victoria, Caty and the team for the brilliant event, as ever....I ran a similar art trail for several years in the U.K, I know how much work it takes, how much free time one gives and how much you want to thump the odd moaner who has to have their say... . .
+As I ran a similar art trail for several years in the U.K, I know how much work it takes, how much free time one gives and how much you want to thump the odd moaner who has to have their say . . .

 Stress levels were at a high point in the hothouse (see next post) as we worked our way through art expo with sound installation, (with lovely Sue doing salon du thé) samba gig (in the rain in a barn), improvised music, rock gig, Baroque music, jazz....